 How many eCommerce sites are there in 2019?

 Anywhere between 12 and 24 million.
 An accurate estimate is hard to make.
 Online business statistics show that only a small fraction of those eCommerce websites make any significant revenue.
 Most of eCommerce sites are also part of larger omnichannel marketing strategies, rather than being squarely focused on online retail.
 Certain statistics from 2018 suggest that there are only about 100,000 purely online eCommerce-focused companies in the world.
 It’s a difficult market for newcomers, and it tends to be dominated by around 20 of the world’s largest companies.
+As for 2020, it is estimated that the number of eCommerce sites has risen to 2o million.

 What is the biggest online retailer?